VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

-As shown in Figure~\ref{fig:case}, ViLaS provides alignment between tokens, frames, and the image for cases of VSDial-CN.
-At each step, the decoder captures information from the image and generates corresponding attention maps.
-In case (a), the token of the sixth step means ``elephant" in English, and its attention map assigns much attention to the 'elephant' region in the image.
+As shown in Figure~\ref{fig:case}, with the help of the CIF mechanism, ViLaS provides alignment between tokens, frames, and the image for cases of VSDial-CN.
+At each step (for each token), the decoder captures context information from the image and generates corresponding attention maps.
+In case (a), the token of the 6th step means ``elephant" in English.
+Its attention map exactly assigns much attention to the ``elephant" region, while other steps whose tokens are adverbs, adjectives, and interjections mainly attend to the background.
+Compared to ViLaS w/o M, ViLaS w/ M can avoid errors by referring to visual context, which confirms the positive effect of visual inputs.
 In case (b), since the third-person pronouns (he/she/it) in Chinese share the same pronunciation, the model cannot easily discriminate them without additional context, thus misidentifying ``he" as ``it".
-When we inject vision, the model captures the cross-modal alignment and corrects the substitute error in the hypothesis as the visual input provides gender information.
-These cases demonstrate that multimodal information can improve the recognition of context-dependent nouns or pronouns.
+Because the vision injected provides gender information, the model can capture the cross-modal alignment and correct the substitute error.
+The above cases demonstrate that multimodal cues can bring gains for recognizing context-dependent nouns or pronouns.